Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

-As shown in Fig. \ref{fig:diffusive_2sizes_exp}, all methods capture diffusive behavior, and they are close to the truth (black curves).
-However, for nanoparticles with $2r_p = $ 100 and 200 nm in panels (b)-(c), which are below the diffraction limit, MPT systematically underestimates the MSD compared to the truth, due to high concentrations and faster dynamics.
+As shown in Fig. \ref{fig:diffusive_2sizes_exp}, parameter estimation by fitting $D(q,\Delta t)$ is less accurate than the by AIUQ approaches, based on either all $q$ or reduced $q$, compared to the reference value (black curves).
+This result highlights that the wave vector range needs to be carefully selected when fitting image structure function with conventional DDM, but this problem is resolved using AIUQ, which uses the maximum marginal likelihood estimator.
+For nanoparticles with $2r_p = $ 100 and 200 nm in panels (b)-(d), which are all below the diffraction limit, MPT systematically underestimates the particle movements compared to the truth, due to higher concentrations and faster dynamics.
 MPT computes the ensemble MSD by linking the trajectories and averaging the displacements from all particles.
 When dealing with an optically dense sample, the probability of erroneously linking two nearby particles increases.
-Furthermore, the progressively worsening performance of MPT can be attributed to averaging fewer particle steps towards the larger $\Delta t$'s.
-We note that quite often, MPT only utilizes the first 10-20\% of the $\Delta t$'s, requiring a substantially larger image file size if MSD is needed for larger $\Delta t$.
+Furthermore, the progressively worsening performance of MPT is attributed to averaging fewer particle steps towards the larger $\Delta t$'s.
+We note that quite often, MPT only utilizes the first 10-20\% of the $\Delta t$'s, requiring substantially larger time range to be measured.
+Furthermore, Fourier-based algorithms are better for MPT at analyzing data sets with a low signal-to-noise ratio, such as the brightfield image shown in panel (d), where particles are unresolvable by the eye.
+As further verifications, estimates for $A(q)$ are presented in Fig. S2, and observed image structure function $D(q,\Delta t)$ and the estimated $D(q,\Delta t)$ using either AIUQ or DDM are shown in Figs. S3 and S4.